nv-tlabs/pacer/README.md

 * Main code framework is from: [AMP](https://github.com/NVIDIA-Omniverse/IsaacGymEnvs)
 * Part of the SMPL_robot code is from: [UHC](https://github.com/ZhengyiLuo/UniversalHumanoidControl)
 * SMPL models and layer is from: [SMPL-X model](https://github.com/vchoutas/smplx)
+* Some scripts are from [PHC](https://github.com/ZhengyiLuo/PerpetualHumanoidControl).
+PHC also has a more detailed README on SMPL_Robot.

 Please follow the license of the above repositories for usage of that part of the codebase (the licenses are included in [this repo](./assets/licenses/)).